How Much Does Drip Irrigation Cost?

-Drip irrigation has an initial cost of $490 on average, but can save a lot of money in the long run.
-Here’s what to consider when making your budget.
+Drip irrigation has an initial cost of $310 to $815 on average, but can save a lot of money in the long run.

 Drip irrigation for your garden can take a lot of the guesswork out of watering your plants and save you a great deal on your monthly water bill.
-Installing it can be a bit pricey, however, with an average cost of $490.
-Typically, the range goes from $295 to $775, with a rock-bottom price of $50 and a high-end cost of $3,000.
+Installing it can be a bit pricey, however, with an average cost of $520.
+Typically, the range goes from $310 to $815, with a rock-bottom price of $55 for a small DIY project and a high-end cost of $2,850 for a more extensive professional installation.
 However, none of these are concrete numbers.

 The price for a drip irrigation system will depend on a wide variety of factors.
 Yard size and the complexity of the system’s drip lines will play a major part in deciding the cost.
 Read this helpful guide to see what you need to take into account when budgeting for this project.